fetchai/agents-aea/docs/app-areas.md

 An AEA is an intelligent agent whose goal is generating economic value for its owner.
-It can represent machines, humans, or data.
+It can represent machines, humans (individuals or organisations), or data.

 ## General application areas